ulises0516/cse15l-lab-reports/LabReport2.md

 **What I learned**

-I learned thatt Junit test can be quite helpful in debugging your code.
+I learned that Junit test can be quite helpful in debugging your code.
 In testing from the ground up can unveil new bugs in your program.
 I learned to closely look at your symptom what ever you output to know where to look to find the bug.
 I also learned how to start up a server which is very cool!.